• Skip to primary navigation

 Instructions

-• Spread the croutons out on a large baking tray and put in a preheated oven at 180°C/350°F/Gas 4 for 10 minutes.
+• Spread the croutons out on a large baking tray and put into the oven for 10 minutes.

-• Take them out of the oven and sprinkle over the parmesan, and then put them back in the oven for 3 minutes.
+• Take them out of the oven and sprinkle over 30 g Parmesan, and then put them back in the oven for 3 minutes.

 • If you are only making a few croutons, rather than a big batch, then you can cook them in a frying pan.
 Just mix all the ingredients together in a bowl and then toast them in a pan.